NeetishRaj/aws-lambda-cdk-app/README.md

-# AWS CDK sample for Nodejs Lmabda function with a url
+# AWS CDK sample for Nodejs Lambda function with a url